 Before reviewing NordVPN, I knew I would be reviewing one of the best VPNs in the market.
-As a matter of fact, I had already used NordVPN for quite some time back in 2013.
+I had already used NordVPN for quite some time back in 2013.
 The hardest part of this review is doing NordVPN justice.
 Calling it “bang for the buck” or “value for money” VPN provider would not be fair as readers tend to associate the terms with products that make cuts in terms of quality.
 I could not find any such cut with NordVPN, so at the end of the day, we have a premium VPN that is arguably second to none and definitely the best you can get to make the most out of the price you pay.

 There is another important aspect I would like to address in the prologue of my NordVPN review.
 Our readers are aware of my obsession with VPN trustworthiness and transparency.
 There is no point in discussing privacy and security if you cannot even trust the VPN service you pay.